cloudmesh-community/sp20-516-224/datacenter.md

 * Recycle
     * Maximizes the recycling of all data center material, including the electronic equipments.

-In 2015, 19% of servers Google deployed were remanufactured machines.
+In 2015, 19% of servers Google deployed were re-manufactured machines.

 In 2016, 22% of the components Google used for machine upgrades were refurbished inventory.

-In 2016, 36% of servers Google deployed were remanufactured machines.
+In 2016, 36% of servers Google deployed were re-manufactured machines.
 Server upgrades and repairs also tap the refurbished inventory pool.

 In 2017, over 2.1 million units were resold by Google and productively reused by other organizations